Attaboy (bar)

-Attaboy is a craft cocktail bar in the Lower East Side of New York City.
+Attaboy is a craft cocktail bar on the Lower East Side of Manhattan in New York City.

 The bar has had an outsized influence on the bar industry globally, regionally, and in New York City.

 Attributes

 Attaboy occupies a small space, seating 28 people.
 The bar may be the smallest in New York City.

 The bar does not have a sign outside, nor menus inside.
 The bar makes cocktails for its patrons based on the flavors and spirits they enjoy.

 The owners and bartenders have created numerous modern classics at the bar, including Sam Ross with the Penicillin and Paper Plane and Michael McIlroy with the Greenpoint (containing whiskey, yellow chartreuse, and sweet vermouth).

 History

 The bar opened in 2012 in the first location of Milk & Honey, a pioneering speakeasy that moved to the Flatiron District that year.
-Sasha Petraske's proteges at Milk & Honey, Sam Ross and Michael McIlroy, reopened the bar as Attaboy.
+Sasha Petraske's.
+Sam Ross and Michael McIlroy, reopened the bar as Attaboy.

 The renovation to create Attaboy required some alterations – pressed tin on the ceiling and walls had to be removed, the three front booths were taken out, and the bar was lengthened to accommodate 12 stools.

 In the 2010s, the bar opened a branch in Nashville, Tennessee, with the same name.
 That bar was nominated for a James Beard Foundation Award in 2022.